Doing What One Should Do, or Trusting Early Learning?

 My grandson is now 25 months old, a ball of energy - exploring, and learning about self-determination.
 But let me back up ...

-The most surprising as well as valuable thing I learned about very young children I learned in my first few years at Amazing Life Games, a community preschool I helped establish in 1972.
+Here is the most surprising as well as valuable thing I learned about very young children that I learned in my first few years at Amazing Life Games, a community preschool I helped establish in 1972.
 What I saw was this: young children wanted things to work - everything.
 If a toy was broken or lost, they wanted it fixed or found.
 If someone was hungry, they wanted to feed them, if someone was upset, they wanted them to feel better.
 If someone wanted help in doing something that they would benefit from, they wanted to help.
 And if someone was having fun, or was truly self-engaged in playing or building or fixing or (you name it), they wanted to join in.
 And these were three- and four-year-olds.
 And, on the other hand, they weren't particularly interested in doing anything because we insisted or said they "should."
 (Hmm ...
 I will probably refer to this paragraph a lot in future posts.
 Much of our parenting strategy comes out of this from our own early years.)

 Fast forward 45(!) years ...